df1/df1.github.io/source/_posts/2012-04-16-osdc-2012-impressions.markdown

 *	Speaker: ronnywang (PIXNET)

 Ronnywang is former moderator of PTT's Joke forum!
-This topic is about how they implement their own ORM in PHP.
+This topic was about how they implement their own ORM in PHP.

 ##Embedded Virtualization in Daily Life
 *	Speaker: jserv (0xlab)